d7miiZ/Dialect-Graduation-Project/README.md

 # Graduation-Project
-This is our graduation project for our bcs in computer science
+This is our graduation project for our bachelor's in computer science